History of retail: Modern era

 Edward Filene, a proponent of the scientific approach to retail management, developed the concept of the automatic bargain Basement.
 Although Filene's basement was not the first ‘bargain basement’ in the U.S., the principles of ‘automatic mark-downs’ generated excitement and proved very profitable.
 Under Filene's plan, merchandise had to be sold within 30 days or it was marked down; after a further 12 days, the merchandise was further reduced by 25% and if still unsold after another 18 days, a further markdown of 25% was applied.
 If the merchandise remained unsold after two months, it was given to charity.
 Filene was a pioneer in employee relations.
-He instituted a profit sharing program, a minimum wage for women, a 40-hour work week, health clinics and paid vacations.
+He instituted a profit-sharing program, a minimum wage for women, a 40-hour work week, health clinics, and paid vacations.
 He also played an important role in encouraging the Filene Cooperative Association, "perhaps the earliest American company union".
-Through this channel he engaged constructively with his employees in collective bargaining and arbitration processes.
+Through this channel, he engaged constructively with his employees in collective bargaining and arbitration processes.

-In the post-war period, an American architect, Victor Gruen developed a concept for a shopping mall; a planned, self-contained shopping complex complete with an indoor plaza, statues, planting schemes, piped music, and car-parking.
-Gruen's vision was to create a shopping atmosphere where people felt so comfortable, they would spend more time in the environment, thereby enhancing opportunities for purchasing.
+In the post-war period, an American architect, Victor Gruen developed a concept for a shopping mall; a planned, self-contained shopping complex complete with an indoor plaza, statues, planting schemes, piped music, and car parking.
+Gruen's vision was to create a shopping atmosphere where people felt so comfortable that they would spend more time in the environment, thereby enhancing purchasing opportunities.
 The first of these malls opened at Northland Mall near Detroit in 1954.
 He went on to design some 50 such malls.
-Due to the success of the mall concept, Gruen was described as "the most influential architect of the twentieth century by a journalist in the New Yorker."
+Due to the success of the mall concept, Gruen was described as "the most influential architect of the twentieth century by a journalist in the New Yorker".